 dgl: The value of dgl (datagram label) shall be the same for all link fragments of an IP datagram.
-The sender shall increment the value of dgl for successive, fragmented datagrams; the incremented value of dgl shall wrap from 65,535 back to zero.
+The sender shall increment dgl for successive, fragmented datagrams; the incremented value of dgl shall wrap from 65,535 back to zero.